Photo by ANN PATCHANAN / Shutterstock.com

-Retiring as a millionaire is within anyone’s reach if they start young enough and can follow a simple recipe.
+Retiring as a millionaire is within anyone’s reach — especially if you start young enough and follow a simple recipe.

 - A U.S. total stock market index fund